 To provide the data to test hypotheses H1-H3 and illuminate zooplankton particle interactions in oligotrophic ODZs, we collected particle size data at high temporal resolution over the course of a week in an anoxic site typical of the oligotrophic ETNP ODZ, well away from the high productivity zone in the coast.
 We integrated this size data with observed flux measurements, and acoustic data.
 We quantified, throughout the water column, how changes in size distribution deviate from changes that would be predicted by remineralization and sinking only models.

-We ask the following three questions:
+We ask the following four questions:

+Question A: How does the particle size distribution at one location in the oligotrophic Eastern Tropical North Pacific vary with respect to depth and time?